2002 Venezuelan coup attempt

 Venezuelan Federation of Chambers of Commerce (Fedecámaras) president Pedro Carmona was declared interim president.
 During his brief rule, the National Assembly and the Supreme Court were both dissolved and the country's 1999 Constitution was declared void, pledged a return to the pre-1999 bicameral parliamentary system, parliamentary elections by December, presidential elections where he would not stand.
 By the 13th, the coup was on the verge of collapse, as Carmona's attempts to entirely undo Chávez's reforms angered much of the public and key sectors of the military, while parts of the opposition movement also refused to back Carmona.
 In Caracas, Chávez supporters surrounded the presidential palace, seized television stations and demanded his return.
 Carmona resigned the same night.
 The pro-Chávez Presidential Guard retook Miraflores without firing a shot, leading to the removal of the Carmona government and the re-installation of Chávez as president.

-Chávez initially denied allegations that the United States government sought to overthrow his government.
-It was later revealed that the US had prior knowledge of the coup attempt.
-However, the United States repeatedly informed the Venezuelan opposition that they would not be supported if there were a coup and warned the Chávez government of the plot.
-The private media was accused of biased reporting in support of the opposition protests and coup, with coverage being described as "lopsided", as well as "suppress[ed] and manipulate[d]".
-Allegations that owners of media organizations actively participated in the coup have not been proven.

-Background
+On January 15, 2004, during a speech before the National Assembly, Chávez would afterwards admit that he deliberately provoked a crisis with his actions, declaring that "what happened with PDVSA was necessary" and "when I grabbed the whistle in an Aló Presidente and started to fire people, I was provoking the crisis".